 Some Medicare Advantage plans include full coverage for routine vision exams, vision correction products, and other vision care.
 Review the specific Medicare Advantage plan's vision benefits to be sure.

 Medigap routine vision benefits

 Medigap plans do not include routine vision benefits.

 Medicare Part D vision benefits

-Medicare Part D offers prescription drug coverage, which must be purchased as an addition to Medicare Part A and Medicare Part B (Original Medicare).
-Prescription drug coverage does cover certain products related to vision care, like eye drops or other vision medications prescribed by a doctor.
+Medicare Part D offers prescription drug coverage, which you can sign up for to work alongside your Medicare Part A and Medicare Part B (Original Medicare) coverage.
+Medicare Part D Prescription Drug Plans are available from private, Medicare-approved insurance companies.
+A Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan may cover certain products related to vision care, like eye drops or other vision medications prescribed by a doctor.